barsoosayque/libgdx-oboe/docs/Usage.md

 ### Package

-You can use *jcenter* repository to find this library and use it as a dependency:
+You can use *jcenter* repository to resolve this library and use it as a dependency:

 ```groovy
 ext {